Books I can recommend

 I just couldn't get into it.
 Sorry.

 about half and then I just couldn't keep going.
-I might not have the right background
+I just didn't understand the jokes.

 Authors I Know